Fuji Mountain Guides

 Mt.
 Fuji FAQ

-This page covers a range of frequently asked questions, split up into four categories, Mt.
-Fuji Tour, Mountain Huts, Climbing Mt.
-Fuji and Climbing Mt.
-Fuji off season.
-Many of your questions regarding our tours, the climb or your mountain hut logistics will be answered here.
+This page covers a range of frequently asked questions, split up into four categories: Mt.
+Fuji Tours, Mountain Huts, Climbing Mt.
+Fuji, and Climbing Mt.
+Fuji Off Season.
+Many of your questions regarding our tours, the climb, or your mountain hut logistics will be answered here.
 Take some time to navigate through this page and if you've still got questions, feel free to contact us.

 Mt.
 Fuji Tour

-The below frequently asked questions are in reference to questions regarding our 2-day Mt.
-Fuji tour
+Below are frequently asked questions regarding our 2-day Mt.
+Fuji tour.

-Where does the tour leave from and how to I get there?
+Where does the tour leave from and how do I get there?

 The tour departure location and time is listed in the itinerary page for each respective tour.
-Here are links to the 2 day Mt.
-Fuji tour itinerary and 2 day off season Mt.
-Fuji tour itinerary.
+Here are links to the Two Day Mt.
+Fuji Tour itinerary and Off Season Two Day Mt.
+Fuji Tour itinerary.

 All Fuji tours depart

 in front of Tochomae Station (pronounced "Toe-cho-ma-é) on the Toei Oedo line.
 How do you get here?
-Check out our access page here which has very thorough directions on how to get to the meet up point.
+Check out our access page here which has very thorough directions on how to get to the meetup point.
 We'll meet right in front of the only ticket machines inside this station.
+For those staying in the Mt.
+Fuji area, there is also the option of getting picked up at Gotemba train station.
+You can find more information about the Gotemba station pick up on the Gotemba station access page here.

 Book the Two Day Tour